 #4 – Apollo and Sawmill

-Logz.io is built on top of two of the world’s most popular open source monitoring platforms — the ELK Stack and Grafana.
+Logz.io is built on top of two the ELK Stack and other open source tools.
 We understand the importance of giving back to the open source community, and in 2018 we open sourced two projects that are used in our architecture — Sawmill and Apollo.

 - Sawmill is a Java Library that enables data processing, enrichments, filtering, /and transformations.
 After some hard-earned lessons from using Logstash, Logz.io developed and implemented Sawmill in our data ingestion pipelines to ensure reliable and stable data ingestion.